evoldoers/historian/README.md

 	historian -guide gp120.guide.fa

 The guide alignment is, by default, just treated as a "hint".
-Indel Historian will do dynamic programming in a "band" around the guide alignment, sliding gaps back and forth up to a maximum distance specified by the `-band` argument.
+Historian will do dynamic programming in a "band" around the guide alignment, sliding gaps back and forth up to a maximum distance specified by the `-band` argument.
 If, instead, you want to use the guide alignment as a strict constraint, and find the best reconstruction that is exactly consistent with the guide, then set the band to zero:

 	historian -guide gp120.guide.fa -band 0

-For some alignments, it may be the case that there is no reconstruction under Indel Historian's model that is exactly consistent with the guide (due to ordering of gaps), in which case you might want to relax the band to 1:
+For some alignments, it may be the case that there is no reconstruction under Historian's model that is exactly consistent with the guide (due to ordering of gaps), in which case you might want to relax the band to 1:

 	historian -guide gp120.guide.fa -band 1